Butterscotch budino with salted caramel, is it a pudding or a custard?

 - Whisk in the cream and milk mixture.
 Note the mixture will seize, this is normal.
 Keep stirring and the mixture will become smooth again.
 Bring the mixture to a boil and then lower the heat to medium.
 This is the butterscotch.

 - Add 1/2 cup of the butterscotch to the egg and corn starch mixture while whisking constantly.
-Once mixed, than add another 1/2 cup of the butterscotch to the egg and corn starch mixture.
+Once mixed, then add another 1/2 cup of the butterscotch to the egg and corn starch mixture.
 This step is necessary to increase the temperature of the eggs, without cooking or curdling the eggs.

 - Add the egg, corn starch mixture to the remaining butterscotch in the pot and then bring to a boil while whisking constantly until the custard is very thick, about 2 minutes.